OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 The following chapter translates the cryptography requirements of the MASVS into technical test cases.
 Test cases listed in this chapter are based upon generic cryptographic concepts and are not relying on a specific implementation on iOS or Android.

 The primary goal of cryptography is to provide confidentiality, data integrity, and authentication, even in the presence of a malicious attacker.
 Confidentiality is achieved through use of encryption, with the aim of ensuring secrecy of the contents.
-Data integrity prevents tampering or modifying the data, and authentication ensures that the data came from a trusted source.
+Data integrity deals with maintaining and ensuring consistency of data and detection of tampering/modification.
+Authentication ensures that the data came from a trusted source.

 Encryption converts the plain-text data into a form (called cipher text) that does not reveal any information about the original contents.
 The original data can be restored from the cipher text through decryption.
 Two main forms of encryption are symmetric (or secret key) and asymmetric (or public key).